aldy505/bob/README.md

 Either way, I'm not 100% confident enough to say that this thing is production ready.
-But, the way I see it, it's good enough to be used on a production-level applications.
+But, the way I see it, it's good enough to be used on a production-level application.
 In fact, I'm using it on one of my current projects that's getting around 100-200 hits per day.

 If you have any feature request or improvement ideas for the project,